 Q: When can I start my internship hours?

 You should begin your internship once you have completed the CICE Registration process.
 Your time on site cannot be counted toward your 120 total until after your CICE registration.
-Consult the instructions at www.fullerton.edu/cice/placement_instructions
+Consult the instructions.
+Also, any training that you do at your site counts toward your 120 hours.
+Please visit: www.fullerton.edu/cice/placement_instructions

 495 Information and Instructions